erichVK5/50cChallenge/README.md

 # 50cChallenge
-some java methods for simple Scytale, Beaufort, Caesar, XOR, and substitution cipher decryption
+some java methods for simple Scytale, Beaufort, Caesar, Vigenere, XOR, and substitution cipher decryption